Wide view of a 200-acre organic farm at golden hour outside Mysore

 How much of each crop to plant.
 Recalculated every dawn.

-The forecasting model takes last week’s subscriber orders, the wholesale partner forecasts, the restaurant’s projected covers, plus weather and seasonal patterns, and outputs a planting list.
-Lata sees it on her phone at 6 AM.
+The model takes last week’s subscriber orders, the wholesale forecasts, the restaurant’s projected covers, and the season, and outputs a planting list.
+Lata reads it on her phone at 6 AM.

 Tomato18 acres22 acresrecommend more